Peekmo/Smp-Blog/README.md

 # Smp-Blog
-A simple blog manager based on Symfony2
+A simple blog manager based on Symfony2 and Sonata